 Studies show that compared to students who do not work, students who work a modest number of hours per week will, on average:

-Unfortunately there are limited work study positions available at our school.
+Unfortunately, there is a limited number of work study positions available at EVC.
 We have a lot of interested students, but not enough funding to allow every student to participate in the program.
 Early financial aid applicants, who mark that they are interested in work study on their FAFSA, will receive priority in the work study selection process.
 There is a short window period of when Federal Work Study applications can be submitted.
 Students will be contacted by e-mail if they are selected to apply.